Gavin Christopher Newsom

 2021: Recall Election of Governor Newsom (Recall Failed; 38.1%)

-- Newsom remained in office as Mayor until early January, past the start of his term as Lieutenant Governor, in order to play a part in the selection of San Francisco's new Mayor.
+- After being elected Lt.
+Governor in late 2010, Newsom remained in office as San Francisco Mayor until early January, past the start of his term as Lieutenant Governor, in order to be involved in the selection of San Francisco's new Mayor.

 - Small Screen: Newsom was the host of a TV show, "The Gavin Newsom Show" from May 2012 to January 2013.
 The show aired on Current TV, a cable channel co-founded by Al Gore.